mueschel/OsmDestinationSigns/README.md

 Usage
 ---
-All code is included in the code directory - a Perl script generating the signs, a JavaScript file for control on the users' side and a style file.
+All code is included in the code directory - a Perl script generating the signs, a JavaScript file for control on the users' side and a style file to render the HTML output.

 The example directory contains a Leaflet map page with markers for interesting points.
 It needs an additional library to load data from Overpass (leaflet-layerjson.js) which can be found here: https://github.com/stefanocudini/leaflet-layerJSON and leaflet-permalink.js which can be found here: https://github.com/shramov/leaflet-plugins/